 Another advantage of buying meat in bulk is that you’ll have a wide variety of cuts and parts, including the organs, the fat, and the bones (but explicitly ask your farmer or butcher for them!).
 This way, you can experiment with nose-to-tail animal eating, which comes with many health benefits (for example, collagen-rich cuts of meat are a great way to eat more collagen and gelatin).

-If you buy local pork, you’ll usually find that the meat is much more fatty than the pork you can buy at the store.
+If you buy local pork, you’ll usually find that the meat is much fattier than the pork you can buy at the store.
 Many of the local pork roasts we have in the freezer have a 1 or 2-inch layer of fat all around.
 I usually trim most of the fat off before cooking my roasts and store the fat in a bag in the freezer for other uses.
-One great way to use this pork fat is making sausages!
+One great way to use this pork fat is by making sausages!
 You can also ask your butcher to purchase fat for making sausages.

 Why organ meat in this sausage?

-For this particular sausage recipes I decided to include some organ meats.
+For this particular sausage recipes, I decided to include some organ meats.

 Organ meats are extremely rich in vitamins and minerals that are not commonly found in muscle meat, which make them real superfoods!
 Consuming organ meats as part of a healthy diet is very beneficial for everyone and especially for pregnant women, growing children, and people recovering from illness.
 Read all about the nutritional value and health benefits of different organ meats here.

 If you’re not used to eating organ meats, preparing it properly can seem challenging.
-Organ meats such as liver or kidneys come with an intense flavour and a different texture that can put many people off.
-There are many ways to make organ meats delicious (try these mouthwatering liver and tongue recipes), but “hiding” organ meats into sausages is the perfect way to start off, and even to make your picky eaters eat organ meats!
+Organ meats such as liver or kidneys come with an intense flavor and a different texture that can put many people off.
+There are many ways to make organ meats delicious (try these mouthwatering liver and tongue recipes), but “hiding” organ meats in sausages is the perfect way to start off, and even to make your picky eaters eat organ meats!

 So let’s dive in and see how you can easily make your own organ meat breakfast sausage at home!